javanhut/Vem/README.md

 - **Multi-Buffer Support**: Open and edit multiple files simultaneously, including from command line
 - **Search & Highlight**: Case-insensitive search with match highlighting and navigation
 - **Syntax Highlighting**: Powered by Chroma with support for 200+ languages and multiple color themes
-- **Integrated Terminal**: Full-featured terminal emulator with VT100/ANSI support and true color
+- **Unified Terminal**: Cross-platform Bash interpreter (works identically on Linux, macOS, and Windows) with VT100/ANSI support and true color

 ### Window Management